Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Methods

-Each of these FFDs was fitted with multiple candidate statistical distributions using the \texttt{curve\_fit} function from the \texttt{scipy.optimize} module.
+Each FFD was fitted with multiple candidate distributions using the \texttt{curve\_fit} function from the \texttt{scipy.optimize} module.
 For the ED-based FFDs, we compared the fits using both a power-law and a lognormal distribution.
 For the $E_{\text{bol}}$-based FFDs, we additionally tested a truncated power-law model, which accounts for possible incompleteness or physical cutoffs at high energies.
-Parameter uncertainties were estimated from the covariance matrix returned by \texttt{curve\_fit}: the square roots of its diagonal elements provide the standard errors of the fitted parameters, which we then scaled by the appropriate Student-t critical value to obtain two-sided 95\% confidence intervals.
+The truncation energies and the power-law indices on either side of the break were estimated using \texttt{curve\_fit} and the modified maximum likelihood estimator of \cite{Maschberger_2009}.
+Parameter uncertainties were estimated from the covariance matrix returned by \texttt{curve\_fit}: the square roots of its diagonal provide the standard errors of the fitted parameters, which we then scaled by the appropriate Student-t critical value to obtain two-sided 95\% confidence intervals.

-To determine the best-fitting model in each case, we applied Vuong's likelihood ratio test \citep{Vuong_1989}.
+To determine the best-fitting model, we applied Vuong's likelihood ratio test \citep{Vuong_1989}.
 The candidate distributions (power law, lognormal, and truncated power law) are non-nested, meaning that none of the distributions can be expressed as a special case of another by simply constraining parameters.
 Because of this, the classical likelihood ratio test based on Wilks' theorem does not apply.
 For each distribution, we computed the Poisson log-likelihoods of the observed cumulative flare frequencies:

 where $y_i$ is the observed number of flare events in bin $i$, and $\lambda_i$ is the expected flare count predicted by the candidate distribution.
 The normalised log-likelihood ratio statistic is then